nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 #.
 Press the **BTN 4** button on the gateway multiple times.
    For each button press, the audio stream playback is stopped and the gateway sends a test tone to both headsets.
    These tones can be used as audio cues to check the synchronization of the headsets.
+#.
+Hold down the **VOL+** button and press the **RESET** button on the left headset.
+   After startup, this headset will be configured as the right channel headset.
+#.
+Hold down the **VOL-** button and press the **RESET** button on the left headset.
+   After startup, this headset will go back to be configured as the left channel headset.
+   You can also just press the **RESET** button to restore the original programmed settings.

 After the kits have paired for the first time, they are now bonded.
-This means the Long-Term Key(LTK) is stored on each side, and that the kits will only connect to each other unless the bonding information is cleared.
+This means the Long-Term Key (LTK) is stored on each side, and that the kits will only connect to each other unless the bonding information is cleared.
 To clear the bonding information, press and hold **BTN 5** during boot.

 When you finish testing, power off the nRF5340 Audio development kits by switching the power switch from On to Off.